-HOW TO BE A GOOD FRIEND TO A PERSON WITH AN EATING DISORDER?
+HOW TO HELP A FRIEND WITH AN EATING DISORDER

 "WANNA SMUSH?" -- HOW DO YOU ASK FOR CONSENT?Talking about sex can be scary, but itís essential to be sure that your behavior is safe & legal.
 Find out how your peers ask for sex in this fun and interactive exercise.
 Learn about verbal & nonverbal red flags, and learn pathways to mutually respectful sexual encounters.

 This exercise will help participants identify or clarify their own beliefs and values related to sexual assault, sexual harassment & sexual abuse as they consider and discuss a variety of both provocative and common college sexual scenarios.
 Students will learn what their peers think about when behavior crosses a line.
 Traditional myths about sexual assault will be de-bunked.

 WHY DOESN'T SHE JUST LEAVE?

 In this interactive simulation, participants will be placed in a dating situation and asked to make some crucial decisions.
 Will you stay?
 Will you go?
 To whom can you turn?
 Participants will explore what makes a relationship healthy, unhealthy, or abusive; learn how to help a victim; and become familiar with resources available to students regarding relationships.

 GET UP, STAND UP: BEING A COURAGEOUS BYSTANDER